Who can I contact for information?

 Why do we have paid parking now?

-Paid parking and the idea of the Resident Pass was passed in the 2020 Budget.
-2020 was a pilot year for the program, which includes three of TBM’s waterfronts and the Harbour.
+Paid parking and the idea of the Resident Parking Permit was passed in the 2020 Budget.
+2020 was a pilot year for the program, which included three of TBM’s waterfronts and the Harbour.
 Due to the increased volume of visitors to our area, paid parking is to help offset costs for the additional use.

 What is the revenue used for from the paid parking?

-The revenue generated from the paid parking goes back into the facilities which helps us better maintain them.
+The revenue generated from the paid parking goes back into the facilities which help the Town better maintain them.
 This allows for more frequent cleaning of the washroom facilities and garbage removal.

 How can I provide proof of residency?